Divorce Financial Settlement Solicitors

 Financial disclosure is followed by a period of negotiation.
 It is important to remember that there are no set rules to determine what a financial settlement should look like and that each party's unique and specific circumstances will be taken into consideration.

-- You and your spouse’s assets and finances
+- Your respective assets and finances

-- You and your spouse’s current and future needs
+- Your respective current and future needs

-- Your respective earnings and earning capacity
+- Your current earnings and earning capacity

 - Any foreseeable change in your respective financial circumstances